glebs0n1/SpringFramework/PhoneJava/README.md

 * Run "docker-compose up"

-* API will become available at http://localhost:9001/
+* API will become available at http://localhost:8081/

-* API Swagger docs are available at http://localhost:9001/swagger-ui.html
+* API Swagger docs are available at http://localhost:8081/swagger-ui.html

-* H2 database panel is available at http://localhost:9001/h2-console/

-   * jdbc url - jdbc:h2:mem:medus
-   * username - user
-   * password - password

-## CI information

-* Using Circle CI with openjdk11 docker image to run tests and store artifacts

-* Build and test information is available here https://circleci.com/gh/Bipoliaras/medus